tripl-ai/arc/docs-src/content/tutorial/index.md

 Finally the `trips.sql` needs to be modified to join to `yellow_tripdata0_enriched` instead of `yellow_tripdata0`.
 See the `trips.sql` file to see an additional hardcoded join to the `cab_type_id` reference table.

-A runnable snapshot of what has been built so far should be in the repository under `examples/tutorial/4/nyctaxi.ipynb`.
+A runnable snapshot of this job is available:  `examples/tutorial/4/nyctaxi.ipynb`.

 ## Applying Machine Learning

 There are multiple ways to execute Machine Learning using Arc:

 - [HTTPTransform](/transform/#httptransform) allows calling an externally hosted model via HTTP.
+- [MLTransform](/transform/#mltransform) allows executing pretrained Spark ML model.
 - [TensorFlowServingTransform](/transform/#tensorflowservingtransform) allows calling a model hosted in a TensorFlow Serving container.
-- [MLTransform](/transform/#mltransform) allows executing pretrained Spark ML model.

-Assuming you have executed the job up to stage 5 we will use the `trips.parquet` file to train a new Spark ML model to attempt to predict the fare based on other input values.
+Assuming you have executed the job up to stage 4 we will use the `trips.delta` file to train a new Spark ML model to attempt to predict the fare based on other input values.
 It is suggested to use a SQL statement to perform feature creation as even though SQL is clumsy compared with the brevity of Python Pandas it is automatically parallelizable by Spark and so can easily perform on `1` or `n` CPU cores without modification.
 It is also very easy to find people who can understand the logic:

 ```sql
 -- enrich the data by: